Supplemental Application Requirements

 - EXPERIENCE WITH OCCUPATIONAL THERAPY Each applicant is expected to have gained exposure to the profession of occupational therapy through clinical observations, site visits, and conversations with practicing occupational therapists.
 The division does not require a specific number of observation hours; instead, the emphasis is on understanding the breadth of the profession and the different types of practice settings (medical, educational, community-based) and populations served (based on age, diagnosis, situation, etc).
-Applicants are asked to complete the chart linked here.
-This document should be uploaded as additional document #2 in the supplemental documents section.
 Experiences in areas of human service that do not include occupational therapy are not to be included in this section, but are welcomed on the resume.

 - ADDITIONAL INFORMATION/EXTRA ACTIVITIES/SPECIAL RECOGNITION: This section allows the applicant to provide information that is relevant to the desire to study occupational therapy, but does not fit into other categories.
 This may include special achievements or awards, life circumstances that have influenced you toward a career in occupational therapy, etc. You also may use this section to tell us about life circumstances that have created challenges for you in ways that may be reflected in parts of your application, but that you have managed with success.
 An example of this situation might be a student whose GPA is below 3.0 because of difficulties experienced in the transition to college that resulted in low grades in one or more courses, but later grades show much higher academic performance as difficulties were managed.
 This is just a single example, and if you feel you could use this section to help us understand you and your application more fully, please use it!